lukegriffith/JekyllBlog_Config/_posts/documentation/2016-11-27-PowerShell-Introduction.md

 author: luke_griffith
 ---

 Welcome to my introdution series for PowerShell, I will be releasing a number of posts that will be targeted towards new comers to PowerShell with documentation that I've written.
 Inspired by the Month of Lunches seires.

+Some of this is still targeted for PowerShell v4, and will be updated in time.

 1. [Powershell, Cmdlets and Help]({{ site.url }}/documentation/PowerShell-Cmdlets-Help/)